 Social media services and apps can also be used as educational tools, but there are important issues to consider including privacy, appropriate content, security and your comfort level with the apps and services.
 Often, the best authorities on what is useful are your students themselves.
 Find out what tools they’re using (new ones pop up all the time) and check them out.
 You might find them useful, or maybe not.
 But having an open mind about what your students are using and recommending not only opens you up to new horizons but shows that you respect your students and care about what is important to them.

 As is often the case, there are not always right or wrong answers to these and other important questions about social media use, but they are issues that you need to think about and, perhaps, discuss with parents, students and colleagues.

 One thing we can say for sure is that social media is not something to be afraid of.
 We’re not saying it’s for everyone, but we are saying that – as with any powerful tools – there are some amazing and positive aspects to it as well as reasons to be careful.

-This Educator’s Guide to Social Media is designed to provide a framework for thinking about how to best use social media.
+This guide is designed to provide a framework for thinking about how to best use social media.

 Protecting your privacy on social media

 There are ways you can limit who sees what you post but, if you are really worried about something getting into the wrong hands, the safest way to avoid that is to not post it on social media.
 For that matter, you might also avoid sending it via email or text since anything that’s digital can be copied and pasted deliberately or by accident.
 But these are extreme cases, such as material that would be embarrassing or get you or others into trouble.
 For the most part, learning how to limit the audience of what you post can provide you with a reasonable amount of privacy.